 How a Sternoclavicular Joint Injury Causes Clavicle Pain

 The sternoclavicular (SC) joint connects the clavicle (collarbone) to the sternum (breastbone) and upper body.
 The SC joint is relatively strong and stable making SC joint injury fairly uncommon.
 When a sternoclavicular joint injury does occur, it is typically caused by a direct blow or blunt trauma to the collarbone area.
-Dr. Mark Getelman, orthopedic shoulder specialist in the Van Nuys, Thousand Oaks and Los Angeles, California area, specializes in treating clavicle pain associated with an injury to the SC joint.
+Dr. Mark Getelman, orthopedic shoulder specialist in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California area, specializes in treating clavicle pain associated with an injury to the SC joint.

 It is reported that many sternoclavicular joint injury cases are sustained during sports activities and falls.
 A blunt strike to the shoulder area pushes the shoulder inward, leading to damage of the SC joint.
 If the clavicle sustains the majority of the impact, a dislocation may occur.
 SC joint injuries include:

 - SC Joint Sprain

 - SC Joint Fracture